-A subscriber queried this odd-looking word, meaning a pretender to wisdom.
-A friend had suggested to him that the link with a measurement of land was that it alluded to a person having acres of wisdom.
+A reader queried this odd-looking word, meaning a pretender to wisdom.
+A friend had suggested to him that the link with a measurement of land was that it alluded to a person having broad expanses of sagacity.

 The shift from Dutch to English is a good example of a common form of folk etymology, in which an odd or foreign word is changed until it looks familiar, even if its parts make no real sense.